 Adopting a double layer fairing, Aprilia’s new sportbike amplifies airflow without sacrificing aerodynamics.
 Rider comfort is the main priority and the air stream created by the gap in the two-layer fairing shuttles hot air off the engine and away from the rider.
 The slit also protects the rider from oncoming air pressure, and in our opinion, looks a lot less goofy than modern winglets.

 Aboard the RS 660, you can place your hand near the fairing and feel the air streaming through the open slot.
-Though the daytime high was only 71 degrees when we tested the Italian supersport, engine heat never became a factor thanks to the bodywork re-directing oncoming air onto the motor and deviating it away from the rider.
+Though the daytime high was only 71 degrees when we tested the Italian sportbike, engine heat never became a factor thanks to the body panels re-directing oncoming air onto the motor and deviating it away from the rider.

 Aprilia set out to find the happy medium in the middleweight sportbike field.
-It wanted the comfort of a sport-tourer and the performance of a supersport.
+It wanted the comfort of a sport-tourer and the performance of a .
 For the most part, the company achieved the brief.
-The RS 660’s engine can lug along at 3,000 rpm or whip up 100 horsepower.
+The RS 660’s engine can lug along at 3,000 rpm or whip up 100 horsepower at the flick of a wrist.
 Its personality can switch between Road and Race.
-Its light curb weight and updated ergos make it easy to handle while still being high performance.
+Its light curb weight and updated ergos make it easy to handle while still qualifying as high performance.

-Other than the abrupt quickshifter (mostly in lower gears or lower rpms) and a few idle hiccups upon startup, our time with the RS 660 was flawless.
+Other than the abrupt quickshifter (mostly in lower gears or lower rpms) and a few idle hiccups upon startup, our time with the RS 660 was more than memorable.
 Even with those small ticks, the RS 660 was a gem.
-We should also note that we rode pre-production models and Aprilia’s reps assured us that those issues would be worked out before the model hits showrooms by the end of the year.
+We should also note that we rode pre-production models and Aprilia’s reps assured us that its engineers would work out the kinks before the model hits showrooms floors.